batect/batect/docs/content/config/Tasks.md

 * `command` Command to run for this task.

-    Overrides any command specified on the container definition and the default image command.
-If no command is provided here, the command specified on the container definition is used if there is one, otherwise the image's default command is used.
+    Overrides any command specified on the container definition and the image's default command.
+If no command is provided here, [the command specified on the container definition](Containers.md#command) is used if there is one, otherwise the image's default command is used.

+    Just like when specifying a command for a container, this command is passed to the image's `ENTRYPOINT`, if there is one.
+This can prevent shell syntax features like `&&` from working.
+See the [note about entrypoints in the documentation for containers](Containers.md#command-entrypoint-note) for more information.

 * `environment` List of environment variables (in `name: value` format) to pass to the container, in addition to those defined on the container itself.